-- 3.1 This part of the report provides headline guidance on criteria for environmental assessment and precautions for site selection of wind farms.
-A more detailed analysis of environmental assessment criteria is provided in the annex to the report. - 3.2 Further information on site selection precautions can be found in the joint English Nature, Royal Society for the Protection of Birds, World Wide Fund for Nature UK and British Wind Energy Association document on Wind Farm Development and Nature Conservat ion (WWF-UK 2001).
+This part of the report provides headline guidance on criteria for environmental assessment and precautions for site selection of wind farms.
+More information on environmental assessment criteria is provided in Annex 1 to the report, together with an overview of study methods appropriate for environmental assessments of wind farms.

+Further information on site selection precautions can be found in the joint English Nature, Royal Society for the Protection of Birds, World Wide Fund for Nature - UK and British Wind Energy Association document on Wind Farm Development and Nature Conservation (WWF-UK 2001).
 This also provides useful guidance on how to respond to wind farm proposals, especially in relation to site protection status.
 Although written from an England perspective, it has relevance elsewhere.

-Criteria for Environmental Assess ment
+Criteria for Environmental Assessment

-- 3.3 Environmental Assessment is an essential tool that identifies the environmental effects and impacts of plans, projects or proposals on the environment, and potential measures to avoid these.
-The quality of the assessment is paramount, to enable a n informed and objective decision to be made on the basis of the available information (ie existing and collected specifically for the EIA).
+Environmental Assessment is an essential tool that identifies the environmental effects and impacts of plans, projects or proposals on the environment, and potential measures to avoid these.
+The quality of the assessment is paramount, to enable an informed and objective decision to be made on the available information (ie existing and collected specifically for the environmental impact assessment (EIA)).
 There is considerable support for wind energy as an environmentally benign source of energy.
-Nonetheless, stringent environmental assessment is just as important for wind energy as for other developments to ensure that it is sited optimally and to avoid or at least minimise any adverse impacts. - 3.4 In relation to wind energy, the following criteria should be met: - i.
-All wind energy projects should be screened to determine whether they are likely to have a damaging effect on wild birds and the wider environment 8 (see annex). - ii.
-If screening determines that the project should be subject to an environmental impact assessmen t (EIA), then this should be carried out to the highest standards using current best practice as set out in the annex to this document. - iii.
-In the offshore environment, all wind energy projects should be subject to EIAs unless and until an adequate information base exists to permit screening. - iv.
-EIA must be initiated early in the project planning process and should incorporate full consultation with relevant government bodies and Non -Governmental Organisations (NGOs). - v.
-The EIA must assess the potential effects of the turbines and all associated infrastructure including pylons, cables, substations and access routes.
-Advice on significance of effect can be found in the annex to this document.
+Nonetheless, stringent environmental assessment is just as important for wind energy as for other developments to ensure that it is sited optimally and to avoid or at least minimise any adverse impacts.

+In relation to wind energy, the following criteria should be met:

+All wind energy projects should be screened to determine whether they are likely to have a damaging effect on wild birds and the wider environment6 (see Annex 1).